ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/basics/file-handling.md

 ### Count lines - `TStreamReader`

 The structure is similar to [reading a text file using TFileStream](#read-a-text-file-tfilestream).

+Here is the snippet that counts the occurrences of `#10` in a text file, using buffered `TFileStream`, without parsing each line in the text.

 1. In the `uses` section, add `streamex`.
 Line 11.
 2. Create a `TFileStream` to open a text file for reading.
 Line 36.